 From there they proceeded on horseback, with the necessary ton of supplies carried on pack animals.
 It’s said that 3,000 horses died along the route from the extreme conditions and from neglect by the gold-seekers who did not know how to care for horses.

-Twenty-six months later, the final gold spike was hammered into the ground in Carcross, signaling the completion of one of the world’s greatest engineering feats of its time.
+A final gold spike was hammered into the ground in Carcross nearly 26 years later.
+This milestone event signaled the completion of one of the world’s greatest engineering feats of its time.